Hail Damage Car Repair, Write-Offs, and Replacement Options

 This is the most important thing to consider after your car is hail damaged.
 If your car insurance doesn’t cover hail damage, then you’ll have to pull out the proverbial cheque book to get your car fixed.

-You typically need comprehensive car insurance for hail damage repair to be covered.
-Third party insurance covers other people’s property, but it won’t cover damage to your car.
-In the case of a two car accident where someone else is at fault, it’s their insurance that pays for your car, even if your insurer handles the paperwork.
+Typically, you need comprehensive insurance for hail damage to be covered.
+Third party property only covers the damage you cause to other people’s cars or property, not your own.
+In a two-car crash where someone else is at fault, their insurance may cover your repairs, but hail is a different story - it’s only your insurer who can help.

 If you’re not covered by insurance, dealing with hail damage to your car is actually fairly simple, albeit expensive.